 We consider all admitted students for our merit-based scholarships, which we award based on the information in your admission application.
 Notification of merit scholarship awards begins by email in February and continues on an ongoing basis throughout the spring.
-Scholarship notification generally occurs one to two weeks after admission.

 All applicants seeking federal financial aid should submit the Free Application for Federal Student Aid (FAFSA), which is required to receive federal loans, including Stafford Loans and Grad PLUS Loans.

 The total amount of all scholarships in any year cannot exceed your tuition charges.
 If you receive outside assistance that exceeds your tuition charges, we must adjust your BC Law scholarship assistance.